Joseph Cooper Walker (1761-1810)

 Life

-[J. C. Walker; var.
+[J. C. Walker; var. b.
 1762;] prob. b.
 Dublin; ed. school of Thomas Ball, Dublin, and TCD; returning to Ireland from Italian travels made in search of health occasioned by asthma; collected art and manuscripts at his home, St. Valerie, Bray, Co.
 Wicklow; Dublin treasury official; fnd. mbr.
-RIA; collaborated with Vallancey on Collectanea de rebus Hibernicis (1770-1804);contributed to RIA Transactions and issued Historical Memoirs of the Irish Bards (1786), incorporating appendices of letters from other scholars to him and the earliest biography of Carolan, excepting only Goldsmith’s comments; also translations by Charlotte Brooke and an account of trumpets found in a bog near Cork;issued and Historical Essay on the Dress of the Ancient and Modern Irish, to which is Subjoined a Memoir of the Armour and Weapons of the Irish (1788); d.
+RIA; collaborated with Vallancey on Collectanea de rebus Hibernicis (1770-1804);contributed to RIA Transactions and issued Historical Memoirs of the Irish Bards (1786), chiefly featuring the earliest biography of Carolan [q.v.] - excepting only Goldsmith’s comments - and incorporating an appendices of letters from other scholars to the author; also translations by Charlotte Brooke and an account of ancient trumpets found in a bog near Cork; issued and Historical Essay on the Dress of the Ancient and Modern Irish, to which is Subjoined a Memoir of the Armour and Weapons of the Irish (1788); d.
 St. Valerie, 12 April.
 RR CAB ODNB JMC RAF FDA OCIL

 [ top ]